Here on Business

 Need a space to conduct business?
 No problem.
 The C4DI (Centre for Digital Innovation) offers a world-class co-working space with amazing facilities.
 The main co-working space is a huge room facing The Deep, which has super-fast wi-fi and a free-to-use printer.
 There’s also a quiet area, a meeting room and a ‘theatre’ with state of the art AV and 40 seats.
 For a unique setting to hold meetings and conferences, The Deep Business Centre is ideal, and a range of versatile rooms can cater for numbers from 2 to 55.
 There’s also West One Business Village just a short walk away.

-If you need something photocopying or printing out, don’t panic - Kall Kwik printers is just across Trinity Square on South Church side, so just give them a call or knock on their door.
+If you need something photocopying or printing out, don’t panic - if we can't help you from our office, then Kall Kwik printers is just across Trinity Square on South Church side, so just give them a call or knock on their door.
 Hull Central Library also does printing and photocopying for a small fee, and Scribes Digital Print produce business cards, letterheads, leaflets etc. to suit a range of budgets.

 For pubs, bars and restaurants just ‘round the corner, you’re in luck - Hideout Hotel is in Trinity Square which is surrounded by tons of good places within walking distance.
 Paolo’s is a family-run Italian restaurant with a charming, authentic feel.
 Their King Prawn Thermodore is amazing and if steaks are your thing, it’s a place not to be missed!
 There’s also Leonardo’s Bistro bar that serves traditional, homecooked food and Garbo’s Bar & Grill which offers cocktail masterclasses if you’re feeling adventurous!